-There have been many other positive achievements that the EA community was a large part of advocating, funding, and supporting:
+There have been many other positive achievements that the EA community was a large part of advocating for, funding, and supporting:

 These past accomplishments indicate that the EA community has the potential for a very large positive impact going forward.
 80,000 Hours estimates (extremely roughly) that the EA movement could cause $10–100 billion USD per year to be spent on effective projects, or reduce the risk of human extinction by 1–10%.

-A strong EA community isn’t the sole reason for these successes, but it’s likely that a larger and more engaged EA community will be able to achieve greater positive impact than a smaller and less-engaged one.
+A strong EA community isn’t the sole reason for these successes, but it’s likely that a larger and more engaged EA community will be able to achieve greater positive impact than one that is smaller and less engaged.

 As of 2019, 7,400 people identified as part of the EA community, with 2,315 of them considering themselves "highly engaged."
 Both of these numbers are much smaller than the populations of many universities and indicate significant room for future growth.

 However, lack of funding is not what is preventing this growth.
 Large donors — Open Philanthropy in particular — are interested in funding this area.
 Given that in principle they could fill any funding gaps that remain, the current constraint on growth is the capacity for funding to be effectively used, rather than the amount of funding available.
-Donations in this area often take the effect of reducing the funding that Open Philanthropy provides at present (as your donation substitutes for the funding they otherwise would have given) and thereby increases the amount they can grant to community building — and their other focus areas — later on.
+Donations in this area often take the effect of reducing the funding that Open Philanthropy provides at present (as your donation substitutes for the funding it otherwise would have given) and thereby increases the amount it can grant to community building — and Open Philanthropy's other focus areas — later on.

-Therefore, we think that though community building is neglected in the sense that far too few people are working on the area than would be optimal, it is not neglected in the sense that would imply there is much room for more funding right now.
+Therefore, we think that though EA community building is neglected in the sense that far too few people are working on the area than would be optimal, it is not neglected in the sense that there is much room for more funding right now.

 Community building is generally an intervention that benefits a variety of cause areas, rather than focusing on any particular issue.
 If you have a strong belief that a particular cause area is much more pressing and cost effective than others, it might make sense to prioritise funding it directly instead of wider EA community building.